bdwilson/vnstat-edgerouter/README.md

 This has only been tested on EdgeOS 1.x <b>NOT</b> 2.x.
 If you test it on 2.x, please let me know.
 It should be easy enough to uninstall if things don't work.

+If your home internet quota resets on a different date, edit /etc/vnstat.conf and update <code> MonthRotate 19</code> and restart vnstat.

 ## Uninstall

 SSH to your device and run <code> sudo /config/vnstat/uninstall.sh </code>